56quarters/casm/README.md

 ## Compatibility

-These implementations of core utilities don't support all the options or features of their GNU counterparts.
-They're similar in spirit, but defnitely not drop-in replacements.
+These implementations of core utilities don't support all the options or features of their BSD or GNU counterparts.
+They're similar in spirit, but definitely not drop-in replacements or even remotely POSIX compatible.